Are you suffering from an injury, or were you diagnosed with a severe health condition that has made it unlikely you will return to work?

 - Checking your eligibility and coverage for a TPD claim

-- Identifying all of the benefits you may be eligible for
+- Identifying all the benefits you may be eligible for

 - Determining exactly why you are eligible for a benefit under the terms of the policy and concisely presenting this to the insurer